 Apart from the University of Tartu’s master’s programmes, students can pursue further studies at top universities worldwide.
 Our alumni have continued their education at institutions such as the University of Notre Dame, the University of Cambridge, Aalto University, ETH Zürich, Uppsala University, EPFL, PSL Research University Paris, the University of Heidelberg, and the University of Copenhagen.

-Beyond academia, graduates can enter the deep-tech industry, securing positions at leading companies like Icosagen, Solis Biodyne, etc. These enterprises operate at the forefront of biotechnology and molecular sciences, offering roles in research and development, data science, product innovation, and technological consulting.
+Beyond academia, graduates can enter the deep-tech industry and secure positions at leading companies such as Icosagen and Solis Biodyne.
+These enterprises operate at the forefront of biotechnology and molecular sciences, offering roles in research and development, data science, product innovation, and technological consulting.

 The programme’s strong foundational knowledge also enables graduates to explore diverse career paths beyond science and technology.
-Analytical thinking, problem-solving, and technical expertise are highly transferable, opening opportunities in various fields and adapting to evolving job markets.
+Analytical thinking, problem-solving, and technical expertise are highly transferable, opening opportunities across various fields and enabling adaptation to evolving job markets.

 NB!
 The restrictions for the citizens of the Russian Federation are specified here.